knative/docs/docs/eventing/README.md

 ## Architecture

-The eventing infrastructure supports two forms of event delivery at the moment:
+The eventing infrastructure supports three forms of event delivery at the moment:

 1. Direct delivery from a source to a single Service (an Addressable endpoint, including a Knative Service or a core Kubernetes Service).
 In this case, the